Models and blocks

-Models define content types.
-Blocks define reusable chunks that editors place inside a blocks field or rich text field.
+Models define independent content items.
+Blocks define reusable structures embedded inside a model's blocks or richtext field.

 • its own route